University of California, Davis: Athletics

-The Aggie football team plays Sacramento State in the annual Causeway Classic for the Causeway Carriage.
+The Aggie football team plays Sacramento State in the annual Causeway Classic for a trophy made from a Yolo Causeway core sample.
 The team also plays Cal Poly San Luis Obispo in the annual Battle for the Golden Horseshoe.
 UC Davis students gather at sporting events to rally as the Aggie Pack, the largest student-run school spirit organization in the United States.
 The Aggie Pack cheers on the sports team along with the Spirit Squad to the music of the Cal Aggie Marching Band and its alumni band.
 Aggie Stadium is the home of the UC Davis football and lacrosse teams.

 Because of budget pressure, wrestling was cut from the athletic department in April 2010.
 Other cuts included men's swimming, men's indoor track, and women's rowing.
 The athletics department had to cut $1.79 million out of the budget.
 14 women's teams and 9 men's teams were funded for the 2010–2011 school year.

 The official school colors are blue and gold.
 The blue is due to the UC's early connection to Yale and as a result is often referred to as "Yale Blue" (e.g., see). and UCD's official blue, usually called "Aggie Blue", is Pantone 295, which is distinct from Yale Blue (approximately Pantone 289).